EverythingSuckz/TG-FileStreamBot/README.md

 > [!NOTE]
 > You'll have to [fork](https://github.com/EverythingSuckz/TG-FileStreamBot/fork) this repository to deploy to Heroku.
-> Also don't forget to choose the `golang` branch in the deployment page.

 Press the below button to fast deploy to Heroku